How Much Will It Cost to Hire A Raleigh Criminal Defense Attorney?

 North Carolina criminal cases almost always begin in District Court, which is the lower court, is a judge-only court (no juries), and a court of no record (no stenographer).
 Many cases – most misdemeanors and some felonies – begin and end in District Court.

-The Chetson Firm will generally quote two fees, a District Court Fee and a Total Fee.
+Chetson Hiltzheimer will generally quote two fees, a District Court Fee and a Total Fee.
 Since most misdemeanors and even some felonies are resolved in District Court, we may be able to simply charge you for District Court, which tends to be much less expensive than Superior Court.

 But since you are entitled to appeal all misdemeanors and take all felonies to Superior Court, we offer the option of quoting a Total Fee, which would cover both District and Superior Court.
 Or if we are unsure whether the case will end up in Superior Court, we can charge you a District Court fee, and later discuss continued representation in Superior Court should you wish to go that route.